Farrah Abraham Bashed By ‘Teen Mom OG’ Co-Stars Amber Portwood And Catelynn Baltierra

 A post shared by Farrah Abraham (@farrah__abraham) on

-Nonetheless, Catelynn suggested that Farrah gets some “help” through “severe counseling.”
+Nonetheless, Catelynn suggested that Farrah get some “help” through “severe counseling.”

 “I feel like she needs help, like severe counseling to really figure out what’s ever going on — to help her help herself.”